On Pretraining Data Diversity for Self-Supervised Learning: Introduction

 \begin{enumerate}[topsep=0pt,itemsep=0pt,parsep=0pt,partopsep=0pt] \item We show that SSL pretraining strategies are currently data-inefficient in compensating for distribution shifts.
 Under normalized computational costs, we verify that pretraining on large datasets with high diversity cannot outperform the pretraining on datasets with limited diversity, but with a lower distribution shift with respect to the downstream tasks. \item We conclude that there is a wide margin for improvement in the performance of current SSL methods on out-of-distribution classes, and we propose insights for a fair evaluation.
 This shows the need for future research on new SSL techniques leveraging data diversity better, to improve generalization capabilities beyond the training data distribution. \item We propose a novel strategy for a computationally-normalized evaluation of SSL and a carefully designed set of experiments focusing on pretraining data diversity, enabling us to draw our novel conclusions. \end{enumerate}

-Ultimately, our work provides a comprehensive analysis, from experiments worth 200 GPU days, on the interaction between data diversity and computational resources, and their impact on the performance of SSL models, with an aim to improve pretraining practices.
-Now, we will analyze the relevant literature.
+Ultimately, our work provides a comprehensive analysis, from experiments worth 200 GPU days on NVIDIA A100, on the interaction between data diversity and computational resources, and their impact on the performance of SSL models.